ricardorei/RicardoRei.github.io/_site/chapters/chap_1.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The word _banco_ is ambiguous: it can be that thing where you can sit or the place where you can put your money.
 The word _Degrau_ is not ambiguous, but if somebody tells you that Degrau is the name of his/her dog, the meaning of the sentence completely changes.
 We call this lexical ambiguity (notice that the fact that it starts with a capital letter can give you a clue that it is not being used in the usual way).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The third situation is a classic example of what we call syntactic ambiguity, because the main problem is the relation between the syntactic constituents and how to connect them.
 Who had the telescope?
 Pedro or the man in the mountain?
 The man was in the mountain or it was Pedro who was in the mountain?
-This case also illustrates a complicated phenomena, known in NLP as the PP-attachment problem (where PP, stands for prepositional phrase), where the machine should be able to identify to which phrase the PP is attached.
+This case also illustrates a complicated phenomena, known in NLP as the PP-attachment problem (stands for prepositional phrase), where the machine should be able to identify to which phrase the PP is attached.
 However, other constituents can also pose a similar problem.
 This is the case of examples 4 and 5.
-In the first case the relative sentence que tenha ´agua quente is almost sure related with piscina and, in the second case, que tenha suite nupcial is related with hotel.
+In the first case the relative sentence que tenha água quente is almost sure related with piscina and, in the second case, que tenha suite nupcial is related with hotel.
 You should understand that the main problem is that we, humans, are able to decide that some interpretations are possible and others aren’t; however, it is very difficult to make the computer understand which are the correct interpretations.

 ---
 **Exercise 3: Syntactic Ambiguity**